mahavedalla/mahavedalla/docs/questions/micchaditthi/what-is-the-doctrine-of-non-doing-akiriyavada.md

-# What is the doctrine of non-doing (akiriyavāda)?
+Question: What is the doctrine of non-doing (akiriyavāda)?
 Answer in Brief: -
  Category: Micchādiṭṭhi
 Sutta References: -